 What You’ll See at the Festival

 Every year the North Shore festival hosts the Forest of Miracles which features dozens of decorated Christmas trees.
 The Dundarave Festival of Lights puts on four Saturdays of free live music and other activities.
-There is also a bonus concert from the Ridgeview Elementary Choir on Friday, December 6th in 2024.
+Last year there was a bonus concert from the Ridgeview Elementary Choir on Friday, December 6th.

 The best times to visit the Dundarave Festival of Lights are during the special events on select Saturdays in the afternoons and at night when the Forest of Miracles is lit up.
 You’ll find lots of decorated trees most evenings, but it won’t be too crowded.
 It’s quite beautiful.